IDILSoftDevPj/SPIDIL/README.md

-# SPIDIL
+# Software development project: Finding english words in the human proteome
 This repository is a group project for the IDIL Ecology & Evolution masters degree software development unit : *https://bcharlier.github.io/HAB796B9/
 ## Code used to download the files used by the script

 import os